 My introduction to Cal Newport’s book So Good They Can’t Ignore You was in a Fast Company article which I wrote about here.
 I’ve been interested to read the book since but just haven’t made time.
 I finally got a copy of the book and the Fast Company article does not do it justice.
 I wrote a review of the book; you can read it here.
-Before you read my review I’ll preface it with this, if you’re struggling to find meaning in your work or looking for a new career, you need to read this book.
+Before you read my review I’ll preface it with this: if you’re struggling to find meaning in your work or looking for a new career, you need to read this book.

 Since I was thinking about career trajectory and was riding a wave of motivation after reading Newport’s book, I decided to see what Steven Pressfield had to say in Turning Pro.
 I was a little disappointed.
 The War of Art is a great book, and one I’d highly recommend, but Turning Pro seemed, at best, an addendum—_The War of Art, Revised and Updated_ would have been better.
 If you’ve already read The War of Art, you can skip Turning Pro.
-If you’re decided between the two, well…
+If you’re deciding between the two, well…

 Still in the mood to read about career theories and since it was just published, I read James Altucher’s Choose Yourself.
 A lot of the book was republished blog articles.
 Not that this is a bad thing.
-I hadn’t read them on his blog yet and I only noticed after I had read the book.
+I hadn’t read them on his blog and I only noticed after I had read the book.
 The main premise of the book is to follow a “health” regimentation focusing on four areas: mental, spiritual, physical and emotional.
 I think it’s easy enough to learn the ideas on his blog and wouldn’t recommend the book.